Off-World-Live-Collaborative/docs.offworld.live/README.md

 # Documentation

-This microsite contains the documentation for all Off World Live plugins.
+This microsite contains the documentation for all Off World Live tools.

 For more information on the plugins, please see our main website: [offworld.live](https://offworld.live)